It is easy to see why homeowners opt for shingles for roofing. Shingles are not that pricey if compared to other roofing options.

 Roof Systems and Slope Considerations

 Different roof systems have varying minimum roof pitch requirements.
-For instance, some systems may require a steeper slope to effectively shed water, while others can be installed on lower slopes.
+Some systems may require a steeper slope to effectively shed water, while others can be installed on lower slopes.
 Always check with your roofing contractor to determine the best shingles for your roof’s pitch.

 How to Measure Roof Slope

 To measure the roof slope, a homeowner can make a ratio by dividing rise by run.
 The rise is the measurement from the horizontal truss toward the top of a roof.
 Meanwhile, the run is the length of the horizontal roof truss.
-According to this standard, three types of slopes are known by the general public.
+According to this standard, the general public knows three types of slopes.

-To accurately measure your roof’s slope, you can use a simple formula: divide the roof’s vertical rise (in inches) over a 12-inch horizontal distance.
+To measure your roof’s slope accurately, you can use a simple formula: divide the roof’s vertical rise (in inches) over a 12-inch horizontal distance.
 This measurement helps determine whether your roof meets the minimum slope requirements for the shingle type.

 Flat roof slope

 The measurement of flat roof slope varies from 0-12 inches to 2-12 inches.
 However, asphalt shingle roofing should fulfill the minimum roof slope because installing them at a flatter angle is impossible.
-In a flat roof slope, a homeowner must find ways to ensure water will run down safely.
+A homeowner must find ways to ensure water will run down safely in a flat roof slope.

 Low roof slope